 Gribkowsky: Bernie said he would rather die in a puddle of fuel than lose control of F1 14 May, 2014 Bernie Ecclestone in court The man jailed for accepting Bernie Ecclestone’s alleged bribes depicted the Formula 1 supremo as someone desperate to cling to power and apparently at almost all costs.
 The corruption charges, playing out in a dramatic Munich trial, could end the 83-year-old Briton’s long reign over the sport and even see him put in jail.
 Gerhard Gribkowsky, formerly the chief risk officer of the state-controlled Munich bank BayernLB, is the star witness, and on Tuesday he backed prosecutors’ claims that Ecclestone paid up to influence the sale of Formula 1’s commercial rights.
 He said that Ecclestone had once said thathe would rather “die in a puddle of fuel” than lose his post in control of Formula 1 – an alleged statement that was immediately disputed by the diminutive Briton’s lawyers.
 “This role [of Formula 1 chief executive] is his life.
 Of course he wanted to keep it,” Gribkoswky, jailed for eight and a half years for accepting $44 million, is quoted by German reports as having told the court.
 Gerhard Gribkowski arrives in court Gribkowsky, however, depicted Ecclestone as someone determined to keep running Formula 1, operating in the sport as requiring others to “have no other gods before me”.
 Interestingly, Gribkowsky did not deny Ecclestone’s defence that he was being put under pressure over his personal British tax affairs.
 Ecclestone says that is the only reason he paid the 56-year-old German, “We didn’t have anything concrete [about his tax affairs].
 It was mainly nuisance value.”
 He revealed that he was also questioned just weeks ago about Ecclestone’s tax affairs by the British authorities.
 “I told them what I told this court,” said Gribkowsky.
 “I didn’t have any inside knowledge but I used the issue at the time to put pressure on Ecclestone to make him settle litigation over Formula 1.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.